CentroEPiaggio/kuka-lwr/README.md

 ## Overview
 This repository contains:
 - __lwr_hw__: a package that allows communication with an LWR 4+ through FRI
+- __lwr_hw_sim__: a package that implements the default interface with the simulated LWR 4+ as if you were using the joint impedance control strategy (it adds the gravity term computed from the URDF model)
 - __lwr_controllers__: implementation of a series of advanced controlling strategies
 - __lwr_launch__: launch files for these advanced controllers (to control either a Gazebo simulation or the real hardware)
 - __lwr_moveit__: a MoveIt! configuration for controlling the robot (either a Gazebo simulation or the real hardware)